-- Daily guided reading sessions as a whole class, in small groups or 1:1 are used to model and teach the blending skills needed to decode text and the comprehension skills needed to understand.
+- Daily guided reading sessions as a whole class and reading practice sessions in small groups or 1:1 are used to model and teach the blending skills needed to decode text and the comprehension skills needed to understand.

 - Phonetically decodable readers are used in class and for home reading practice.
-These are closely matched to the Letters and Sounds phases.
-(Bug Club Phonics, Songbirds Phonics, ORT Phonics, Oxford Owl e-library books for Letters and Sounds)
+These are closely matched to the Little Wandle Letters and Sounds phases.
+(Bug Club Phonics, Songbirds Phonics, ORT Phonics, Big Cat Phonics and Big Cat e-library books for Little Wandle Letters and Sounds)

 - The Reception Class teacher delivers a reading and phonics workshop for parents each year.

 In KS1 reading continues to have a high priority.

 - Phases 4 and 5 of ‘Little Wandle Letters and Sounds’ provide the basis for daily teaching of systematic synthetic phonics in Y1.

 - Reading skills are developed through a daily carousel of activities, including two reading practice sessions with an adult.
 Books for guided reading (Songbirds Phonics, ORT Phonics, Big Cat Phonics and Big Cat e-library books for Little Wandle Letters and Sounds)) are organised into colour bands, matched to Letters and Sounds phases.
 (Yellow-Phase 3/4, Blue-Phase 4/5, Green-Phase 5, Orange-Phase 5/6, Turquoise-Phase 5/6, Purple-Phase 6, Gold-Phase 6)

 - Other activities that are included in the reading carousel are; independent reading, word level reading and spelling tasks, sentence level reading and grammar tasks and handwriting with a spelling focus.